study-with-HONG/Kotlin/README.md

   * if
   * when -> java에서 switch
   * foreach
+  * while, do while
-  * while, do while, continue, break
+  * continue, break